-Miss Tregunna, our Deputy Headteacher and Miss Biddlecombe, ably supported by Mrs Bluring, teaches Horsebridge class which brilliantly bridges the jump between Key Stage 1 and Key Stage 2.
+Miss Tregunna, our Deputy Headteacher, ably supported by Mrs Holdich, teaches Horsebridge class which brilliantly bridges the jump between Key Stage 1 and Key Stage 2.
 Their topics for learning recognise their growing awareness of the world around them and provide challenging opportunities for them to ask questions and learn in greater depth about their own culture and that of others.

 Learning is carefully planned as part of the wider infant team and children’s interests and growing knowledge is taken into account.
 Phonics stills plays a huge part in learning at this age and children’s knowledge is continued from their earlier starting point using Letters & Sounds.
 Children are independent readers who are beginning to read more widely, often loving non-fiction at this age and moving into reading a wider selection of books that are their own choice.

 To ensure equity of experience, Horsebridge and Redbridge children (who share Year 2), both study the same topics and, just like the children in Redbridge, Horsebridge children love to learn new things.
-In the second half of the Autumn term, our topic is called ‘Chalk and Cheese’; chalk because we’re learning about school in Victorian times and the phrase ‘chalk and cheese’ because we’re learning about schools today and then and how different (or similar!) they are.
+In the second half of the Autumn term they will be learning all about toys.

 Horsebridge have been learning about Sukkot this term and the ‘big idea’ of a RITUAL.
 Our RE and cultural learning is underpinned by this ‘big idea’ so that children explore it first within their own lives and then how it applies to other faiths and beliefs.
 They have had great fun and generated lots of questions about how and why people celebrate rituals and special occasions but ended up focusing on Sukkot.
 Through drama, they understood the story behind Sukkot, built their own sukkahs and learned some of the aspects of this important Jewish festival.
 The pictures below tell their own story!